 Grits are a dish that many people love to have during breakfast and they also are considered to be a bit of a southern comfort food by some.

 If you are trying to make grits, then you might be worried about whether they’re turning out right.
-Some people like their grits to be a little bit runny, but others much prefer them to be as thick as possible.
+Some people like theirs to be a little bit runny, but others much prefer them to be as thick as possible.

-This knowledge should allow you to have a better experience making grits in the future so that you won’t have to deal with thin or runny grits.
+This knowledge should allow you to have a better experience in the future so that you won’t have to deal with thin or runny grits.

 1 – Use Less Water

 You do indeed have to use quite a bit of water to make grits when you’re following most recipes.

 However, the issue with your grits could be that you aren’t following the recipe correctly.
 You might have seen that it requires a certain amount of water but you could have just estimated that instead of really measuring the water out.